Gibeau Orange Julep: Structure

 In 1945, Gibeau built an orange concrete sphere two stories high to house his restaurant.
 It is believed Gibeau intended to live there with his wife and children.
 The Big Orange, the last standing operating Orange Julep, was once one of several Gibeau Orange Julep restaurants in the Montreal area and beyond, many shaped like a giant orange.

-A 1969 Montreal Gazette article by Peter Lanken reported “The original Orange Julep was conceived, in 1945… It was on Decarie Boulevard, it was round, it was concrete, and it was orange.
+A 1969 Montreal Gazette article by Peter Lanken reported: “The original Orange Julep was conceived, in 1945… It was on Décarie Boulevard, it was round, it was concrete, and it was orange.
 It had a small square window on the second floor, which made it look like something out of a children’s book...”
 Though Lanken refers to The Big Orange as the original restaurant, it was in fact the second location, though the first orange-shaped one.
 The restaurant and its orange sphere were rebuilt, from a design by architect Olius P. Bois, to be larger and further back from the roadway when it was widened to become the Décarie Expressway in 1966.
 Its shell consists of fiberglass segments that were ordered from a local pool manufacturer, covering a laminated wood shell frame.
 The whole building is illuminated from the outside in the evenings.

 This style of building is called mimetic architecture, where a building is shaped in such a way that it references the purpose of the building.

 Drink and other products

 The drink, the Gibeau Orange Julep, was first marketed in 1932.
 In addition to the storefront, The Orange Julep juice is also retailed, and there are recipes available online.
 Propos Montreal claims to have found the patent for the recipe.
 However, it was patented by the current owner in 1993.
 As outlined in the patent, No. 2083584, filed in English by Gibeau, the recipe explains that the fruit juice is deacidified by the mixture of skimmed milk powder and pectin before adding the juice concentrate and the natural vanilla flavor.

+Other typical fast food items are available such as burgers, fries, and corn dogs.

-There are also vegetarian options: the veggie burger, veggie hot dogs, and veggie pogos.
+There are also vegetarian options: veggie burger, veggie hot dogs, and veggie corn dogs.

+Desserts such as chocolate cakes are available.